 Current and deferred tax is recognised in the Consolidated Statement of Profit and Loss, except to the extent that it relates to items recognised in Other Comprehensive Income or directly in equity.
-In this case, the tax is also recognised in Other Comprehensive Income or directly in equity, respectively.
+In this case, the tax is also recognised in Other Comprehensive Income or directly.